NII-Kobayashi/Linear_Regression/README.md

 There are two example code in the directory, i.e. example.py, example_cross_validation.py

- - *example.py* : This code estimates all the model parameters (alpha, variance) from observation data and predicts future re-tweet activity.
+ - *example.py* : This code estimates the model parameters (alpha, variance) from observed data and predicts the number of retweets from the observation time to the prediction time.
- - *example_cross_validation.py* : This code evaluates the error of the model by using 5 cross validation and prints the average mean, media error and correlation
+ - *example_cross_validation.py* : This code evaluates the error of the method based on 5-fold cross validation.

 You can just run :